-A focus of the mid-19th century Illyrian Movement (see p.
-6 of History and Myth) was the standardization of Croatian and its cultivation as a literary language (see p.
-1 of Language and Communication).
-Movement supporters established the first Croatian-language newspaper and published poems, satircal works, and short stories, many with romantic, realist, and patriotic themes.
+A focus of the mid-19th century Illyrian Movement (see History and Myth) was the standardization of Croatian and its cultivation as a literary language (see Language and Communication).
+Movement supporters established the first Croatian-language newspaper and published poems, satirical works, and short stories, many with romantic, realist, and patriotic themes.
 During this period, August Šenoa, "father of the Croatian novel," focused his work on working class struggles.
-Many writers in the early 20th century incorporated existentialist philosophy into their works, while criticizing the region's subjugation to Austria-Hungary and supporting pan-Slavic nationalism (see p.
-6 of History and Myth).
+Many writers in the early 20th century incorporated existentialist philosophy into their works, while criticizing the region's subjugation to Austria-Hungary and supporting pan-Slavic nationalism (see History and Myth).

 During the socialist era, the Yugoslav government promoted "Socialist Realism," an artistic tradition intended to glorify the industrial worker and farmer.
 Nevertheless, writers enjoyed relative creative freedom.
 Considered the most important Croatian writer of the 20th century, Miroslav Krleža critiqued both Socialist Realism and the elite's exploitation of the common person.
-Many writers since the Homeland War (see p.
-13 of
+Many writers since the Homeland War (see History and

-History and Myth) have linked the personal with the political to criticize nationalism and conflict, while exploring post-socialist Croatian society.
+Myth) have linked the personal with the political to criticize nationalism and conflict, while exploring post-socialist Croatian society.